 Although the law seems clear as to the waiver of rights, there are a few methods in which this presumption of removal of parental rights by a donor may be overcome.
 If you are a donor, that wishes to retain parental rights you will need to execute a preplanned adoption agreement.
 This agreement will establish the medical procedure to be used, the intent to parent the child, and essentially adopt the child after it is born and relinquishes the rights of the birth parent instead of the donor.
 These are similar to surrogacy contracts.

 Bringing a child into the world is one of the most exciting experiences in a parent’s life.
 However, when you involve medical procedures, and third parties, it will be imperative to understand your rights as well as the rights of the third parties.
-Ensure you are protected and employ the assistance of a Pensacola Child Custody Attorney during this process.
+Ensure you are protected and employ the assistance of a custody attorney during this process.